 Nevada Sunrise also executed an option agreement with a separate vendor to purchase a 100% interest in the Boyer Mine property, adjacent to the Treasure Box.
-In December 2018, the Company decided to discontinue the Boyer Mine property option.
-On January 1, 2019, the Company informed the vendor of the Boyer Mine property that it would not be proceeding with the Boyer option agreement.
+In December 2018, the Company decided to discontinue the Boyer Mine property option and in January 2019 informed the vendor that it would not be proceeding with the Boyer option agreement.
 The Company wrote-off the property acquisition costs effective September 30, 2018 and recorded a charge of \$33,916.